Advanced Vocab Words - Set 8 Flashcards

 62

-# Fill in the blank with the most appropriate vocabulary word.
-His \_\_\_\_\_\_ spending habits led to financial trouble. ## Footnote *Hint: The word starts with 'p'.*
+# Fill in the blank: His \_\_\_\_\_\_ spending habits led to financial trouble. ## Footnote ***Hint:*** *Starts with "p" and means "wastefully extravagant".*

 prodigal ## Footnote *prodigal (**prod**-ih-guhl)* adj. lavishly wasteful adj. being generous or giving abundantly adj. one who spends recklessly